If you or someone you know is experiencing or is at risk of experiencing homelessness, call: 801-990-9999.

 Are there places for individuals experiencing homelessness to access showers, toilets, etc.?

 The challenge with restrooms is they need round-the-clock staffing to ensure they stay clean and don’t become hot spots for drug trafficking or other dangerous behavior.
-The City is not opposed to looking at more permanent public restroom solutions but needs to balance public safety and restroom access equally.
+The City will be looking into hygiene solutions but needs to balance public safety and restroom access equally.

 Why not turn empty buildings into shelters?